Outline#

 printf("marks[2] = %d\n", *(pa + 2));

-The close relationship between arrays and pointer should now be obvious.
+The close relationship between arrays and pointers should now be obvious.
 Consider the first statement above.
 We have just indexed the pointer pa to access an element of the array (marks[2])!
 The compiler knows that we want to access the third integer in the marks array.
 Similarly, in the second statement, when we add 2 to pa, the result (memory address) points to the third element of the array.

 Finally, the following two statements are equivalent and both assign the address of the first element of the marks array to the pointer variable pa.